spatie/laravel-prefixed-ids/README.md

      * The attribute name used to store prefixed ids on a model */
     'prefixed_id_attribute_name' => 'prefixed_id',

+    /*
+     * UUID's are used by default.
+Setting this to true will use ordered UUID's instead.
+     */
+    'use_ordered_uuids' => false,
 ];
 ```

+Instead of using UUID's, you can use ordered UUID's.
+Ordered UUID's are sortable by default; they switch the hash and the timestamp.

+Read more about the (security) differences between UUIDv4 and ordered UUID's [here](https://itnext.io/laravel-the-mysterious-ordered-uuid-29e7500b4f8)

 ## Usage